Canadian Blood Services: Kidney paired donation program

 In Canada, there are currently 23 living kidney donation and transplant donation programs involved with the kidney paired donation program.
 The kidney paired donation program is operated collaboratively between Canadian Blood Services and Canada's living kidney donation and kidney transplant programs.

 Any healthy adult can be assessed to become a potential living kidney donor.
 Usually, donors wish to donate to a friend or family member if they are compatible, in which case the kidney paired donation program is not used.
 However, if they do not have a patient in mind to donate to, the kidney paired donation program can be used.

 Canadian Blood Services manages the Canadian Transplant Registry to match living kidney donors to those in need of transplants.
 They also play a role in facilitating the communication between the donor and patient to keep kidney donor chains going as fast as possible.
 In addition, they collaborate with the Kidney Transplant Advisory Committee to review each donor chain to make sure that high priority cases receive adequate attention and that the chain is progressing.

 Demand for kidney transplants

 Currently, waiting times for deceased donor kidney transplants in Canada average about four to five years, with some patients never receiving a transplant.
 Those who are waiting for a kidney transplant make up approximately 78% of the organ transplant waiting list.
 In 2017, approximately 3379 Canadians were on the waiting list for a kidney transplant.

-Blood donor eligibility

-The table below highlights the conditions that individuals must be cautious of when deciding to donate blood.